TI-Toolkit/tokens-wiki/tokens/DispTable.md

 <tt><kbd><b>prgm</b></kbd></tt>, `I/O`, `5:DispTable`
 <hr>

-The `DispTable` comand displays the table screen you normally see by pressing 2nd TABLE, from a running program.
+The <tt>DispTable</tt> comand displays the table screen you normally see by pressing 2nd TABLE, from a running program.
 The user will see the table screen with a "paused" run indicator, and will be able to use arrows to scroll through it.
 Pressing ENTER will exit the screen and continue the program.

 ## Advanced Uses

 The user can't select any cells in the table to be evaluated if they're not, already.
-So it's best to select the [IndpntAuto](/indpntauto) and [DependAuto](/dependauto) options from the 2nd TBLSET menu before using this command.
-[IndpntAsk](/indpntask) can also work, however, as long as you store to [TblInput](/system-variables#window) first.
+So it's best to select the <tt><a href="/indpntauto">IndpntAuto</a></tt> and <tt><a href="/dependauto">DependAuto</a></tt> options from the 2nd TBLSET menu before using this command. <tt><a href="/indpntask">IndpntAsk</a></tt> can also work, however, as long as you store to <tt><a href="/system-variables#window">TblInput</a></tt> first.

 ## Error Conditions